 You may have heard her name already buzzing around: Franka Roenhorst, the 2024 Champion Floral Art of the Netherlands.
-This means she will participate in the 2025 World Cup Floral Art where plants and flowers label Decorum is one of the main sponsors.
+This means she will participate in the 2025 World Cup Floral Art from 28-31 August in The Hague in her home country.
 High time for an extensive introduction to this talented and driven floral designer, who has learned how to win competitions over the years, so who knows...
-And about her relationship with Decorum, who supports Franka in her journey to the World Cup.
 Get ready for an exclusive Thursd interview with this rising star in floral art.

 An Introduction to Franka Roenhorst

 Despite her accomplishments, Franka is still on a path of self-discovery.
 Working alongside Hans, who has been in the industry much longer, she often felt overshadowed.
-However, she’s using this period to establish her own identity and style, aiming to showcase her unique brand at the upcoming World Cup Floral Art in The Hague.
+However, she’s using this period to establish her own identity and style, aiming to showcase her unique brand at the upcoming World Cup Floral Art in The Hague's World Forum.

 Franka: